isislab-unisa/trace-me-now/docs/index.md

         };
 ```

-In the `messageArrived()` method you can check from wich topic the message arrives and define a specific behaviour.
+In the `messageArrived()` method you can check from which topic the message arrives and define a specific behaviour.

 Now you can instantiate your mqtt client